xoxruns/deadend-cli/README.md

 ## How to use

-The Deadend CLI provides an interactive chat interface and specialized agents.
+The Deadend CLI provides an interactive chat interface and specialized agents for security testing.

+**Prerequisites**: Docker must be installed and running on your system before using the CLI.

-You need to run `deadend-cli init` to initialize all the variables and configurations (cached).
+**First-time Setup**: You need to run `deadend-cli init` to initialize all the environment variables and configurations (saved to cache).
+This command will:
+- Check Docker installation and availability
+- Set up the required pgvector database container
+- Prompt you to configure API keys and environment variables
+- Save the configuration to `~/.cache/deadend/config.toml`

+After initialization, you can use the other CLI commands for security testing.

 ### 📋 Core Commands